Lagavulin Islay Single Malt 16 years: review and tasting notes

 Only good things can happen by combining these features with a meticulous selection of ingredients, a distillation made with love, and 16 years of barrel aging.
 It would be appropriate to speak of terroir (for all 8 distilleries) since they are products of their kind.

 After the concise but necessary introduction, let’s taste this Lagavulin Scotch whiskey, a Single Malt Islay aged for 16 years.

 As soon as you approach, the nose is a swirl of dark and smoky aromas intertwined with alpine herbs, salt, chocolate, coffee, dried fruits such as dates, and nuts.

 Then came sweet notes of bread, spicy memories, and tobacco, but what makes it great is that they are well mixed.
 Aging has done its job, not only as marked by smoky tones.

 The overall aromaticity, sea memories, and iodine flakes are where they should be, declined gracefully.

 What does Lagavulin 16 years whiskey taste like?

 The palate is broad, warm, and alcoholic but well polished.
 It expands vertically with menthol memories, exciting minerality, and good alcohol progression.

-Do not expect a smug, puffy whisky.
-It’s a tough bottle, thick, peaty, and very mineral, multi-faceted but which knows how to caress the palate with a sweet and savory play of light and shadows.
+Expect no smug, puffy whisky.
+It’s a tough bottle, thick, peaty, and very mineral, multi-faceted but knowing how to caress the palate with a sweet and savory play of light and shadow.